risk-first/website/introduction/Meeting-Reality.md

 And, in [Development Process](Development-Process) we looked at how we can meet with reality in _different forms_:  Analysis, Testing, Integration and so on, and saw how the model could work in each stage of a project.

-It should be no surprise to see that there is a _recursive_ nature about this:   The actions we take each day have consequences:  they expose new [hidden risks](Glossary#hidden-risk), which inform our [Internal Model](Glossary#Internal-Model), and at the same time, they change reality in some way.
+It should be no surprise to see that there is a _recursive_ nature about this:   the actions we take each day have consequences, they expose new [hidden risks](Glossary#hidden-risk) which inform our [Internal Model](Glossary#Internal-Model) and at the same time change reality in some way.
 As a result, we then have to take _new actions_ to deal with these new risks.

 So, let's see how this kind of recursion looks on our model.